astefano/LazyExp/README.md

 - *P* stands for "the problem i considered"

 First idea, TestReflect.scala:
-- P: i have a list of operations and an object; iterate through the list of ops and if the current op is a transformation, add it to a stack; else, apply the transformations in the stack and after the current action.
+- *P*: i have a list of operations and an object; iterate through the list of ops and if the current op is a transformation, add it to a stack; else, apply the transformations in the stack and after the current action.
 - to effectively implement this, my first thought was to use reflection (i had a similar but considerably smaller problem during my phd; at that time, i used the meta-level in Maude to solve it).

-Experiment 2, LazyCollF.scala, inspired & adapted from :
+Experiment 2, LazyCollF.scala, adapted from http://matt.might.net/articles/implementation-of-lazy-list-streams-in-scala/:
-- P: see collections as being constructed from element and body (for instance, for lists, el is head and body is tail); implement transformations on collections as lazy by using "lazy" for body and call by name
+- *P*: see collections as being constructed from element and body (for instance, for lists, el is head and body is tail); implement transformations on collections as lazy by using "lazy" for body and call by name

 Experiment 3, ViewColl.scala:
-- P: implement transformations as lazy by using "view"
+- *P*: implement transformations as lazy by using "view"
 - drawback: cannot chain, e.g., lazymap(f).filter(p) because each lazy op returns a SeqView which isn't a ViewColl...